Matthew Deady: Territorial judicial service

-Matthew Deady was then appointed as a justice of the Territorial Supreme Court in 1853 by United States President Franklin Pierce.
-Pierce appointed him to a second term in 1857.
+In 1853, Obadiah McFadden delivered a commission from Franklin Pierce making Deady a justice of the Territorial Supreme Court.
+However, it was subsequently discovered that the commission named "Mordecai P. Deady"; as there was no such person, Deady withdrew from the court on the grounds that the commission was invalid, with McFadden taking his place for the remainder of the term.
+Historian Sidney Teiser noted contemporary speculation that both the commission and the error were the result of interference by Joseph Lane: as a result of the commission, Deady abandoned his plans to run against Lane in an upcoming election, and as a result of the commission being nullified, Lane had the opportunity to recommend someone else as Deady's replacement.
+Regardless, Pierce re-appointed Deady to the court in 1857.

 At this time justices of the court also rode circuit, presiding over trials in designated counties in addition to serving as an appellate court judge for the Supreme Court.
 Deady was assigned to the southern counties of the territory, holding court in each county twice per year.

 During this time on the court, in the Spring of 1853, he moved south to a farm in the Umpqua River valley.
 After paying a squatter $100 for the land on Campas Swale, Deady filed for a land claim under the Donation Land Claim Act and moved the family there in the fall, naming it Fair Oaks.
 While on the court, he helped to establish the court systems in four of the counties in Southern Oregon, and traveled around 1500 mi each year to hold court.
 He won election to a full term in 1858 to take effect once Oregon became a state, but resigned before taking office in 1859.

 In 1857, Deady was elected as a delegate to the Oregon Constitutional Convention.
 The convention was held in the territorial capital of Salem to prepare the territory for statehood.
-He became president of the body and was influential in shaping the new state constitution, which outlawed slavery but excluded African-Americans from settling in the new state.
+He became president of the body and was influential in shaping the new state constitution, which outlawed slavery but excluded African Americans from settling in the new state.

 Deady successfully advocated for provisions in the document to set six-year terms for judges, four-year terms for state officers, and biennial sessions for the legislature.
 He also led the southern party, which opposed state education in all forms.

 Before Secession (Civil War), Deady held views that were racist and proslavery.
 Deady supported a constitutional provision that excluded free Blacks from the State of Oregon, a provision that won the approval of 89% percent of Oregon voters.
 He was paraphrased as approving the Dred Scott decision.
 He also reportedly advocated for discrimination towards Chinese immigrants.